Provable Filter for Real-world Graph Clustering: Methodology

 \subsection{Theoretical Analysis of Filter Behaviors}

-For graph clustering, the theory connection between filter and clustering performance remains underexplored.
-To fill this gap, we theoretically analyze how to design the filters to better suit the practical graphs with different homophily levels.
-The characteristics of homophilic and heterophilic graphs require a different neighborhood size for filtering.
-We consider the local filter with a small receptive field and the global filter with a large receptive field.
-Assume that the graph is balanced and undirected, having $N$ nodes and $C$ clusters with $N/C$ nodes for each category.
-Its Laplacian matrix is $L$ with a maximum eigenvalue $\lambda_N$.
-Consider global filters: $h_1(L) = \exp (I - L)$, $h_3(L) = \exp (L)$ and local filters that are widely applied in other methods: $h_2(L) = I - \frac{1}{\lambda_N}L$, $h_4(L) =\frac{1}{\lambda_N} L$.
-Global filters are Min-Max normalized to have the same range as local filters, which is consistent with our proposed methods. $r$ is homophily ratio.
-Then we have the following theorem:
+For graph clustering, the theoretical connection between a filter and clustering performance remains underexplored.
+To fill this gap, we theoretically analyze how to design the filters to better suit practical graphs with different homophily levels.
+The characteristics of homophilic and heterophilic graphs require different neighborhood sizes for filtering.
+We consider a local filter with a small receptive field and a global filter with a large receptive field.
+Assume that the graph is balanced and undirected, with $N$ nodes and $C$ clusters, each containing $N/C$ nodes.
+Its Laplacian matrix is $L$ with maximum eigenvalue $\lambda_N$.
+Consider global filters: $h_1(L) = \exp (I - L)$, $h_3(L) = \exp (L)$, and local filters that are widely applied in other methods: $h_2(L) = I - \frac{1}{\lambda_N}L$, $h_4(L) = \frac{1}{\lambda_N} L$.
+Global filters are Min-Max normalized to have the same range as local filters, consistent with our proposed method.
+Following \cite{Geom-GCN}, $r$ is defined as the homophily ratio: $r = \frac{1}{N}\sum\limits_{v \in\mathcal{V}} \frac{\left|\{u \in \mathcal{N}_{v}|\ell(u)=\ell(v)\}\right|}{\left|\mathcal{N}_{v}\right|}$, where $\ell(v)$ indicates the label of node $v$.
+Then, we have the following theorem:

 \begin{theorem} Assume that low-pass and high-pass filters are applied on the graphs with $r>\frac{1}{C}$ and $r<\frac{1}{C}$, respectively.
 Then the clusters would be more discriminative with $h_1(L)$ compared to $h_2(L)$, while $h_4(L)$ improves the discriminativeness of the clusters more than $h_3(L)$. \end{theorem}